Code-Parth/kaleido/README.md

 ## License

-This project is licensed under the MIT License: (Link to the license)
+This project is licensed under the MIT License: